cdg66/rp-PRBS/README.md

-# Project template for rp2040-hal

-This template is intended as a starting point for developing your own firmware based on the rp2040-hal.
+# rp-PRBS

+This project output a Pseudrandom bits sequence(PRBS) on a GPIO using a pio state machine.

+By defaut, the output is set on the pin 21 and the transmitter enable pin is 20.

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.